ThomasK0lasa/schibsted-frontend/README.md

 # Schibsted Frontend assignment App
-Application built with use of React
+Application built with use of React.
+[Live version on Heroku](https://news-previews.herokuapp.com/).

 ## Assumptions about the App
 - application seems like news aggregating/displaying software